amygrinn/nativescript-plugin-google-places/README.md

 For the iOS key, [click here](https://developers.google.com/places/ios-api/start) then click "GET A KEY".

-For the Android key, [click here](https://developers.google.com/places/android-api/start) then click "GET A KEY".
+For the Android key:
+1. [click here](https://developers.google.com/places/android-api/start) then click "GET A KEY".
+2. Go to the [Google developer console](https://console.developers.google.com) and click "Credentials" on the right.
+3. Click the first key in the list which is the one you just created and under "Key restriction", select Android apps.
+4. Enter in your package name and SHA-1 certificate fingerprint and press save at the bottom.
+You may want to add your debug and production SHA-1 fingerprints.

 ## Installation